Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 Where To Get Help With Your Single Mother Tax Return?

-The thought of doing your taxes can be overwhelming.
-For a single mother, the task can be even more daunting.
+I understand how overwhelming the thought of doing your taxes can be, especially for single mothers.
+While this guide aims to simplify the process, it’s crucial to recognize when seeking professional advice may be in your best financial interest.
 For anyone who is struggling to do their taxes, there are different sites and programs that help single moms in this situation.

 Volunteer Income Tax Assistant (VITA)

 The Volunteer Income Tax Assistant (VITA) is a program that’s offered by the IRS.
-The program offers free tax assistance to people who earn less than $54000 per year, the elderly, people who struggle with the English language and to people with disabilities.
+The program offers free tax assistance to people who earn less than $54000 per year, the elderly, people who struggle with the English language, and people with disabilities.

 Low-Income Tax Clinic (LITC)